Living in Harmony With Spirit

 – Francis of Assisi

 One study suggests that children are naturally altruistic and cooperative in reciprocal social situations.
-Most children are taught to be selfish by their parents, or by adopting the misguided ideals and poor examples of others.
+They learn to be selfish only later in life, after adopting the misguided ideals and poor examples of others.
 The regrettable outcome is that fostering selfish interests in children eventually has an adverse effect on all levels of society.

-Love is the overriding force that binds the personal universe.
+God’s love is the supreme force that draws together the entire universe of personalities.
 If we wish to adopt and foster any attitude at all, it should be that of love.

 Love is the desire to do good to others.